CaffeineDependency/zyrln_deployer/README.md

-this is the link to the glasp project: https://github.com/takihito/glasp its a lightweight alternative to clasp written in go that doesn't need dependencies 3.if you're already using proot-distro with an alpine container, either delet the alpine container or install git and glasp manually (or just manually upload your apps script at this point i don't think you'll need much help)
+this is the link to the glasp project: https://github.com/takihito/glasp its a lightweight alternative to clasp written in go that doesn't need dependencies
+ 3. if you're already using proot-distro with an alpine container, either delet the alpine container or install git and glasp manually (or just manually upload your apps script at this point i don't think you'll need much help)